-The Directors also regularly attend a seminar or program on corporate governance at least once a year.
-In 2020, all the directors attended a corporate governance seminar conducted by SEC-accredited providers-Risk, Opportunities, Assessment and Management (ROAM), Inc., SGV & Co., KPMG R.G.
-Manabat & Co., and Center for Global Best Practices, in compliance with the requirement of the SEC.
+All incumbent directors and officers of the Company, including the Internal Audit Group Head, attended a Corporate Governance Seminar conducted by SEC-accredited providers: R.G.
+Manabat & Co (KPMG), Risk, Opportunities, Assessment and Management (ROAM), Inc., SGV & Co. and Center for Global Best Practices, in compliance with the requirement of the SEC.
+The seminars were conducted via videoconferencing in view of the current Covid-19 pandemic.

 The members of the Board also accomplished an Internal Self-Rating Form (the "Form") for the purpose of evaluating the Board's performance for 2020.
 The Form covers four (4) broad areas of Board Performance: (1) Fulfillment of the Board's Key Responsibilities; (2) Board-Management Relationship; (3) Effectiveness of Board Processes and Meetings; and (4) Individual Performance of Board Members.
 The Form requires the Board members to read each statement and rank their response on the 5-point scale directly below each statement with "1" indicating that they strongly disagree with the statement and "5" indicating that they strongly agree with the statement.
 Additional space is also provided for their comments.
-Based on the accomplished Forms, the Board has substantially met its mandate.
+Based on the accomplished Form, the Board has substantially met its mandate.